 Changes to Scholarly Completion Fund beginning Fall 2023: The fund is now available to any full-time faculty and the maximum award has been increased to $5000.

-This money will be used to support tenured and tenure-track faculty and Ph.D. students in the Humanities in completing the final stages of a research project with either travel to research or a publication subvention or computer or software purchase required to bring a scholarly project to completion.
-The maximum award one individual can receive is $2500 (there is no minimum) and all funding requests will have to be justified and vetted by the Dresher Center Advisory Board.
+This fund is intended to support full-time faculty and Ph.D. students in the humanities in completing the final stages of a research project.
+Funds can be used to support research travel, a publication subvention, indexing, purchase of a computer or software, or other such research-related expenses.
+The maximum award to an individual is $5,000 (there is no minimum) and all funding requests will be reviewed by the Dresher Center Advisory Board.

-Faculty wishing to apply should prepare a letter of need explaining the purpose for the funds, the precise amount, and why this Scholarly Completion Fund is needed to bring a project to completion and how it would make a difference in the scholarly goals of the applicant.
-Reference should also be made as to why no other departmental (DRIF) or College support is available/or sufficient for this need.
-Until the Chair’s letter is received, the application cannot be considered by the Dresher Center Advisory Board.
-Once the application is complete, all efforts will be made to decide on the application within two weeks.
+- A letter of need explaining the purpose for the funds, the precise amount of the request, and why this support would make a difference in the scholarly goals of the applicant.
+Reference should also be made to why no other DRIF, departmental or CAHSS support is available or sufficient to this need.

-If you are interested in applying for the Scholarly Project Completion Fund, submit an email to Jessica Berman, Director of the Dresher Center.
+The Scholarly Completion Fund has a rolling deadline.
+If you are interested in applying, submit an email to firstname.lastname@example.org.
 Include the subject line, “Scholarly Completion Fund.”